PanoPepino/string_cosmo_communication/README.md

 - Want to improve documentation

 Please open an issue or submit a pull request on [GitHub](https://github.com/PanoPepino/string_cosmo_communication/issues).

-## Acknowledgments

-Special thanks to:

-- The [Manim Community](https://www.manim.community/) for creating such a powerful animation engine
-- Jérome Eertmans for the excellent [Manim-Slides](https://manim-slides.eertmans.be/) package
-- The string theory and cosmology research community for inspiration

 ## 💖 Support My Work